jecklgamis/reactjs-app-example/README.md

 ```
 make all
 ```
-This command runs:
+This command does a couple of things:
-* Runs `./generate-ssl-certs` to generate self signed cert.
-This generates `./server.cert` `./server.key` SSH key pairs to be used server certificates.
+* It runs `./generate-ssl-certs` to generate self signed certs
-WARNING: Replace this with a proper CA signed certificate if you are use these in production
-* Runs `yarn build` to generate a production build
+* `yarn build` to generate a production build of the React app (see `build` directory)
-* Runs `docker build -it jecklgamis/reactjs-template-app` generates a Docker image.
+* `docker build -it jecklgamis/reactjs-template-app` to generate a Docker image.

 ## Running